LBHackney-IT/API-Playbook/docs/debugging_apis.md

 [Route("api/v1/persons")]
 ```

-2. You’ll also want to check any expected query parameters, which you should find in one or more files with Param in the filename (e.g. `ResidentQueryParam.cs`).
+2. You’ll also want to check any expected query parameters, which you should find in one or more files with Param in the filename (e.g. `ResidentQueryParam.cs`);
-3. If any of these route statements or query parameters seem incorrect in their names, including the casing, refer to the relevant Swagger documentation for the API and update the codebase (or the Swagger doc) as required.
+3. If any of these route statements or query parameters seem incorrect in their names, including the casing, refer to the relevant Swagger documentation for the API and update the codebase (or the Swagger doc) as required;
-4. If any route statements have been updated, be sure to double-check that they work and provide the expected responses, once the changes have been deployed to production, using the steps detailed in the ‘Responses’ section of this document.
+4. If any route statements have been updated, be sure to double-check that they work and provide the expected responses, once the changes have been deployed to production, using the steps detailed in the ‘Responses’ section of this document;
-5. There are also naming conventions to follow API Playbook link for responses.
+5. There are also naming conventions to follow API Playbook link for responses;

 ## Responses